Denver44/28.Docker-Node_and_Express/README.md

 docker ps
 ```

+### This command will return the list of all Started or Stopped containers

 ```
-docker ps -a (started or Stop all container will get listed)
+docker ps -a
 ```

 ### This cmd will give us a interactive bash for our container

 ```
-docker exec -it node-app bash
+docker exec -it container-name bash
 ```

+### To kill a running container

 ```
-docker rm node-express-app -f (container will get stop)
+docker rm container-name -f
 ```

 ### To sync you current folder with the docker container use the below commands.